Attacking-Lab/ecsc2025-ad-wiki/docs/scoring.md

     return int(base * (30 / (29 + max(teams, 1))) ** 3)
 ```

+???
+"Implementation Details"

+    - `teams`: The number of teams who have solved this *challenge*.
+    - `base`: The maximum number of points that can be earned through a *challenge*.

 The value of a challenge is close to `base` when the number of solving `teams`
 is low and close to zero when the number of solving teams is
 high.
 In this case, the value will drop down to 8% of `base` at 40 teams.